OPC Unified Architecture: History

 This communication stack reflects the beginning of various innovations.
 The OPC UA architecture is a service-oriented architecture (SOA) and is based on different logical levels.

 OPC Base Services are abstract method descriptions, which are protocol independent and provide the basis for OPC UA functionality.
 The transport layer puts these methods into a protocol, which means it serializes/deserializes the data and transmits it over the network.

 Two protocols are specified for this purpose.
 One is a binary TCP protocol, optimized for high performance and the second is Web service-oriented.

 The OPC information model is a Mesh Network based on nodes.
 These nodes can include any kind of meta information, and are similar to the objects of object-oriented programming (OOP).
 A node can have attributes for read access (DA, HDA), methods that can be called (Commands), and triggered events that can be transmitted (AE, DataAccess, DataChange).
-Nodes hold process data as well all other types of metadata.
+Nodes hold process data as well as other types of metadata.
 The OPC namespace contains the type model.

 Client software can verify what profiles a server supports.
 This is necessary to obtain information, if a server only supports DA functionality or additionally AE, HDA, etc. Additionally, information can be obtained about whether a server supports a given profile.
 New and important features of OPC UA are: